mickfuzz/dyne_docs/src/terminal/docs/32-scripting.md

 maximizing the use of your computer by running jobs in parallel.
 The following example iterates through all of the files in the directory *myfiles* and creates a backup file for each one replacing the extension with `.bak`.
-(It would choke on any directories, but let\'s keep the example simple and not test for whether the file is a directory.)\
+(It would choke on any directories, but let's keep the example simple and not test for whether the file is a directory.)

     ls myfiles/* | parallel cp {} {.}.bak